opencaesar/oml-vision-docs/docs/intro.md

 :::tip VSCode Terminology

-While not required, it is recommended to read the documentation on VSCode terminology as this documentation will be referencing it heavily.
+While not required, it is recommended to read the documentation on VSCode terminology as it will be referenced heavily.
 Read more [here](https://code.visualstudio.com/docs/getstarted/userinterface)

 :::